 In order to drive a sense of loyalty among the workforce, it is important for organizations to recognize and reward long service appropriately.

 Unfortunately, organizations often overlook this as they feel that regular recognition of employee achievements over the years is simply enough.
 However, rewarding the loyalty of employees towards the organization is not the same as rewarding them for their one-off accomplishments, as part of their regular job responsibilities.

 Here are a few of the best practices that organizations can adopt for setting up long service rewards for their long-serving employees:

 1. Reward Achievements, not just Tenure

 It is important for organizations to acknowledge the contribution of their long-term employees towards the organization over their long tenure.
 A long service reward should ideally focus on appreciating the achievements of these employees, and not just the time they have invested with the organization.

 It is important to highlight these achievements and mention how they proved beneficial for the organization.
-Using the award as a means of celebrating their positive contribution, dedication, and loyalty for the organization will help enhance its relevance for the employees receiving the award and motivate them to keep going.
+Using the award as a means of celebrating their positive contribution, dedication, and loyalty for the organization will help enhance its relevance for these employees and motivate them further.